This is a restaurant-style chicken marsala you can make right at home. It's a delicious silky mushroom sauce over thin fried chicken cutlets.

 Italian Restaurant-Style Meals

-Chicken or veal marsala has always been one of my favorite recipes.
-When I go to an Italian restaurant, I always look for marsala or saltimbocca.
+Veal or Chicken marsala has always been one of my favorite recipes.
+When I go to an Italian restaurant, I always look for chicken marsala or chicken saltimbocca.
 Two dishes, that I never grew up eating at home.
-Probably because my mom knew we'd throw a fit if there was a mushroom on our plate.
+Probably because my mom knew we'd throw a fit if a mushroom was on our plate.

 Marsala originates in Sicily.
-Although it is an Italian-American dish it is a variation of the scallopini dish that comes from Trapani, where port wine was available.
+Although it is an Italian-American dish it is a variation of the scallopini dish that comes from Trapani, where port wine was available, also where Busiate with Pesto Trapanese was created!
 English settlers in Italy are thought to have influenced the creation of this dish.

 Reduction sauces can be difficult.
-Any pan sauce can be difficult.
-Learning to be patient can be really important with these pan sauces so you don't jump the gun when you think it's ready.
+Any pan sauce can be difficult because you want to make sure the sauce thickens but doesn't separate.
+Learning to be patient can be really important with pan sauces like Chicken Francese so you don't jump the gun when you think it's ready.
 Take the time to watch the sauce and the end product should be great for your family!

 Ingredient Notes and Substitutions

 Chicken Cutlets: Chicken can be replaced with veal if you'd like.
-The reason I cook with chicken at home is mainly because of the difficulty of getting veal where I live.
-Keep in mind Veal is thinner so it may cook quicker than chicken.
+The reason I cook with chicken at home is mainly because it is hard to get quality veal where I live.
+Keep in mind, veal is thinner so it may cook quicker than chicken.

-Marsala wine: There are no substitutions for marsala wine that I know of.
-My only recommendation is to get the marsala wine from the liquor store and not the "cooking marsala" from the supermarket.
+Marsala wine: There are no substitutions for Marsala wine that I know of.
+My only recommendation is to get a true marsala wine and not the "cooking marsala" from the supermarket.
 The real marsala wine will be better, have more potent flavors, AND you can drink it.
 My rule of thumb with alcohol in my dishes is if I wouldn't drink it, I won't eat it.
+For a true chicken marsala, get a real marsala wine

 Flour: Almond flour is a great alternative for those who are gluten-free

-Step 2: In a large saucepan, heat extra virgin olive oil to medium-high heat.
-Fry the chicken on both sides until golden brown and 165℉.
-This should take about 3-5 minutes per side.
+Step 3: In a large saucepan, heat extra virgin olive oil to medium-high heat.
+Fry the chicken on both sides until golden brown.
+This should take about 3 minutes per side.
 The goal is to get a crispy brown crust.
 Set them aside on a cooling rack.

-Step 3: Add more olive oil as necessary and then add mushrooms to the pan.
-Keep the pan hot and DON'T stir the mushrooms.
-Let them sit and brown for 5 minutes.
+Step 4: Lower the heat to medium and add the mushrooms.
+Let them sit and brown for 3-5 minutes.
 Then stir and allow them to brown again for another 3-5 minutes.
 Once your mushrooms have some brown and black edges, add the shallots and saute until soft.
 There should be some little brown bits along the bottom of the pan from the chicken and the mushrooms.
 These burnt bits will add flavor to the sauce.

-Step 4: Pour in the marsala wine and chicken broth and simmer for 5-10 minutes.
+Step 5: Pour in the marsala wine and chicken broth and simmer for 8 minutes.
 Use a wooden spoon to scrape all the brown bits from the bottom of the pan.
-After about 7 minutes the sauce should begin to thicken slightly.

-Step 5: Stir in the lemon juice and taste.
+Step 7: Stir in the lemon juice and taste.
 The lemon juice provides balance to the sauce so that it is not too sweet.
 If it still tastes very sweet, add another squirt of lemon juice.
+Then add the butter.

 Pro-Tips

-The sauce doesn't thicken.
-This one happens a lot to people.
+- The sauce doesn't thicken.
+This one happens a lot to people making chicken marsala.
 It can be because the chicken broth you are using is of poor quality and doesn't have enough natural gelatin in it.
 J. Kenji Lopez-Alt always recommends using gelatin in his marsala to combat this.
 I try to base my recipes on whether or not my mom would do something.
 I know she'd draw the line at gelatin.
 So, if you are at the stage where your sauce should be thickening and it isn't, sprinkle a ½ teaspoon of flour evenly across the top of the sauce.
 It should help thicken it right up.
 Also, when you are coating the chicken in flour make sure you are really coating them well.
-This will help with the overall thickening process.
+This will help with the overall thickening process, when you simmer them in the sauce.

-Browning the mushrooms.
+- Browning the mushrooms.
 Really let the mushrooms sit for a while.
 The more you stir them the more steam you will create.
 Then you'll have rubbery mushrooms, and no one likes that!
+You also don't need a lot of oil for mushrooms because they have so much liquid inside them.
+After you fry the chicken, you shouldn't need to add any more oil.

 Chicken marsala can be served with rice or over potatoes.
-You can also find it served with Risotto or polenta.
+In some Italian restaurants, it will be served with angel hair pasta.

-Typically, baby bella mushrooms are used in a chicken marsala sauce.
+Typically, baby bella mushrooms are used in a chicken marsala sauce, but you could substitute white mushrooms or other varieties for a different flavor.

 You could substitute white wine, but you will be missing the traditional marsala flavor you know in this dish.
 White wine will still make a good mushroom sauce with a slightly different flavor.